 Fall foliage in Acadia just one of many things to see and do in October

-- Take a scenic ride – If you’re visiting by Columbus Day, ride the fare-free Island Explorer bus around the Park Loop Road or to any of the other destinations throughout the park and on Mount Desert Island.
+- Take a scenic ride – If you’re visiting by Indigenous Peoples’ Day, ride the fare-free Island Explorer bus around the Park Loop Road or to any of the other destinations throughout the park and on Mount Desert Island.
 Remember to get your visitor pass at the Village Green park information center or at the Hulls Cove Visitor Center.
-The Island Explorer stops running after Columbus Day, so if you visit after then, you can either drive the 26.5-mile Park Loop Road yourself, including the 3.5-mile segment up to the top of Cadillac, or take one of the 2 authorized commercial tour buses in the park, which operate through late October.
+The Island Explorer stops running after Indigeneous Peoples Day, and was not operating in 2020 in Acadia, so if you visit after then, you can either drive the 26.5-mile Park Loop Road yourself, including the 3.5-mile segment up to the top of Cadillac, or take one of the 2 authorized commercial tour buses in the park, which operate through late October.
 While the Island Explorer doesn’t go up Cadillac, Oli’s Trolley and Acadia National Park Tours both take passengers up the highest mountain in Acadia.

 - Bike the carriage roads or take a horse-drawn carriage ride – With 45 miles of carriage roads, there’s plenty to explore by bicycle or horse-drawn carriage.
 You can also walk the well-graded gravel paths, or combine a bike-hike, since many of Acadia’s hiking trails intersect carriage roads.
 Day Mountain is the only one of Acadia’s mountains with a carriage road to the top, allowing you to bike up, or to take the Wildwood Stables horse-drawn carriage ride up.
 You can also ride horseback on the carriage roads.
 The Jordan Pond House, at a carriage road crossroads for bikers and hikers and near the stables, is open through late October.